philipperolet/trg-players/project.md

 ## Changelog
 ### v0.2.1b - Cleaning & split
 - tree-exploration behaviour flags
-  - wall-fix : mark a move with a wall as already infinitely explored
+  - wall-fix : mark a move with a wall as already infinitely explored, so it won't be selected in next sims
   - random-min : randomness in choosing simulation path between directions explored with same frequency
 - performance improvements / experiments
   - dag-node to use an underlyin